sofrel-group14/termux-app/dd2480/report.md

 }
 ```

-I would also refactor these two functions by breaking them into new methods.
-For example in 924-933 this can a method of its own since it only deals with keeping the screen always on.The second switch statement I would break out since it deals with some autofill manager which is can easily be put in a new function since the functionality is so specific.
+I would also refactor these two switch statements by breaking them into new methods.
+For example in 924-933: this can be a method of its own since it only deals with toggling if the screen is always on or not.
+The second switch statement I would break out since it deals with some autofill manager which can easily be put in a new function since the functionality is so specific.
 Both of these should reduce the CCN quite a bit.

 >> Estimated impact of refactoring (lower CC, but other drawbacks?).
 >>